Christmas artwork workflow patrol’s here.

 As the most wonderful time of the year is approaching and everybody is getting busy with choosing presents, decorating their Christmas trees, and standing beneath the mistletoe hoping for a kiss, allowed to sleep, we are not.

 Within the whole design history, there were many ups and downs when it came to Christmas.
-Some artworks evoke that one warm and festive feeling and some just stand there in the corner as an example of how you should not do, really.
-Thankfully, with the help of Internet-community, they get transformed into memes pretty quickly, and we might find another source of amusement during our lunch breaks at the office.
+Some artworks evoke that one warm and festive feeling, and some just stand there in the corner as an example of how you should not do, really.
+Thankfully, with the help of the Internet community, they get transformed into memes pretty quickly, and we might find another source of amusement during our lunch breaks at the office.
 Neat!

 That being said, we’ve been going around 9gag archives and different subreddits to check on the most miserable Christmas designs that needed fixing and found the three we thought needed it the most.
 I and Mary decided to rework them just for a bit of additional fun.
 Naturally, the job involved a solid bit of online proofing.
 Shall we show the result to you?

 I bet we shall.
 Enjoy!